Requirements for Coaches

 - Coaches must complete the required continuing education program to maintain the coaching certification once the license is issued.
 Please read the policy.

 - All USA Cycling will be subject to a limited background check.
-USA Cycling uses the National Child Safety Initiative website to conduct its criminal background checks.
+USA Cycling uses the National Center for Safety Initiatives to conduct its criminal background checks.
 USA Cycling will NOT accept criminal background checks done through other agencies or submitted by the prospective coach.
 No coach will be certified until the background check is complete.

 - With all licenses (regardless of term), any background check which expires during the term of the coaching license, the coach will have 30 days to renew the background check.
 Any coach who does not bring his/her background check current during the 30 day period, will have their coaching license suspended until the background check is brought current.